Government of Alberta: Premier

 The premier of Alberta is the primary minister of the Crown.
 The premier acts as the head of government for the province, chairs and selects the membership of the Cabinet, and advises the Crown on the exercise of executive power and much of the royal prerogative.
 As premiers hold office by virtue of their ability to command the confidence of the elected Legislative Assembly, they typically sit as a member of the Legislative Assembly (MLA) and lead the largest party or a coalition in the Assembly.
-Once sworn in, the premier holds office until either they resign or removed by the lieutenant governor after either a motion of no confidence or defeat in a general election.
+Once sworn in, the premier holds office until either they resign or are removed by the lieutenant governor after either a motion of no confidence or defeat in a general election.

 Danielle Smith has served as Premier since October 11, 2022, when she won the leadership of her United Conservative Party.

-Legislative power

-The Legislative Assembly of Alberta is the deliberative assembly of the Alberta Legislature for the province of Alberta, Canada, and is seated at the Alberta Legislature Building in the provincial capital of Edmonton.
-The Legislative Assembly is a unicameral assembly of 87 members, elected first past the post from single-member electoral districts.
-Bills passed by the legislature are given Royal Assent by Charles III, King of Canada, represented by the Lieutenant-Governor of Alberta.
-The current Legislature is the 30th, since Alberta entered Confederation under the Alberta Act in 1905, and is composed of members elected in the April 16, 2019 general election, and returned a majority parliament controlled by the United Conservative Party commonly abbreviated to 'UCP'.